BattModels/Diffthermo_OCV_paper/README.md

 # write the fitted OCV function in PyBaMM OCV function format
 write_ocv_functions(params_list)
 ```
-After the fitting, you can find your fitted PyBaMM OCV function in the file `fitted_ocv_functions.py`.
+After the fitting, you can find your fitted PyBaMM OCV function in the file `fitted_ocv_functions.py`, and the MATLAB OCV function in the file `fitted_ocv_functions.m`.
+Copy and paste them into your own projects and that's it!
+Incredibly easy, isn't it?

 See `examples` for the files.
 If you want to learn more on the method, please refer to the paper "Open-Circuit Voltage Models Should Be Thermodynamically Consistent", https://pubs.acs.org/doi/10.1021/acs.jpclett.3c03129